NuTone. Building Solutions for Today’s Lifestyles

 In 1981, Broan Mfg.
 Co., Inc. was acquired by Nortek, Inc. and became the lead company of Nortek's Residential Building Products Group, which was named the Broan Group.
 During this same time period, NuTone was sold to Scovill Manufacturing in 1967 and was then acquired by Williams plc in 1991.
 In 1998, Nortek acquired NuTone, adding it to the Broan Group and renaming the group the Broan-NuTone Group.
 Then, in January 2000, Broan Mfg.
 Co., Inc. became Broan-NuTone LLC.
 Melrose Industries PLC acquired Nortek in August 2016.

 Today, Broan leads the industry with forward-thinking residential ventilation products, customized climate, communications and storage solutions and superior customer service.
 Broan is proud to acknowledge that over 80% of homeowners in the United States rely on one or more Broan®, NuTone®, or BEST® products every day to provide them with superior indoor air quality and lifestyle conveniences.
 Headquartered in Hartford, Wisconsin, Broan employs over 2,500 people in seven countries on four continents.
-Other manufacturing, marketing and sales locations include Ohio, California, Canada, Italy, Chile, Poland, China and Mexico.
+Other manufacturing, marketing and sales locations include Ohio, California, Canada, Chile, China and Mexico.

 Broan’s inspiring heritage provides the foundation for its three global brands – Broan, NuTone and BEST.
 Broan is America’s leading brand of residential ventilation products including range hoods, bath & ventilation fans, heater/fan/light combination units, fresh air systems and electric and solar-powered attic ventilators.
 NuTone holds major market positions in door chimes, central vacuum systems, stereo intercom systems, ironing centers, ceiling fans, ventilation fans, home automation and Haven mosquito repellent system.
 BEST range hoods are the “Ultimate in Kitchen Ventilation” featuring state-of-the-art performance and Italian design.